Phra Sipthat (10 Buddhas) • Lang Yant • Nur Din

 Purpose and Significance

-- Prosperity: Attracts wealth and good fortune.
+- Prosperity: attracting wealth and good fortune

 Sacred Materials Used